Behavior of the Minimum Degree Throughout the $d$-process: Preliminaries

 Using the above recursively with initial conditions, we have, for all $j \in [d-1]$:

 To solve for an explicit formula relating $y_0$ and $t$, note that, by (\ref{equ: y deriv}): hence, using initial conditions (note the resemblance to (\ref{equ: Y sum})):

 Equations (\ref{equ: y relation}) and (\ref{equ: y explicit}) together give us a complete description of the functions $y_j$ and $s_j$.
-The rest of this section will be devoted toward proving useful properties of these functions.
+We will now prove some useful properties of these functions.
 To start, we can combine (\ref{equ: y relation}) and (\ref{equ: y explicit}) to get

 Note that, by continuity of $y_0$ and by (\ref{equ: y_0 explicit}), $y_0 > 0$ over its domain.
 Next, by summing up (\ref{equ: y relation}) over $j \in \{0\} \cup [d-1]$ ((\ref{equ: y relation}) holds for $j=0$ also) one can see that $s_{d-1}$ is positive if $y_0 \leq 1$.
 This, combined with $\frac{d y_0}{dt} = \frac{-2y_0}{s_{d-1}}$, tells us that $y_0$ is decreasing and $s_{d-1}$ is positive.
 It follows from $y_0 \in (0,1]$ and (\ref{equ: y relation}) that each $y_j$ is positive for $t \not= 0$.
 In turn, this implies that $0 \leq y_j \leq s_j \leq s_{d-1}$ for each $j$.
 From this it follows that $ds_{d-1}$ is at least the left expression of (\ref{equ: y explicit}), so $s_{d-1} \geq 1 - \frac{2t}{d}$.
 We make a special note of the last couple of properties mentioned: